proudh/ismp-1/backend/docs/api-endpoints.md

 * Author: since a blogpostcontent is associated with only one blogpost, filter by the id of the author of the blogpost.
 This is just for convenience since author is technically a field in blogpost.

-* Topic: For convenience, you can pass in the name of a topic and receive only blogpostcontent records where the associated blogpost has the topic you pass in.
+* Topic: For convenience, you can pass in the name of a topic (?topic=<topic name>) and receive only blogpostcontent records where the associated blogpost has the topic you pass in.

-* Tag: For convenience, you can pass in the name of a tag and receive only blogpostcontent records where the associated blogpost has the tag you pass in.
+* Tag: For convenience, you can pass in the name of a tag (?tag=<tag name>) and receive only blogpostcontent records where the associated blogpost has the tag you pass in.

+* Ordering: use ?ordering=<ordering type> to change the order you receive the results in.
+Possible values are:
+  * id: sort by id ascending
+  * -id: sort by id descending
+  * publish_at: sort by publish_at field, oldest to newest.
+  * -pubish_at: sort by publish_at field, newest to oldest.

+<strong>Don't forget to combine these with ?published=true when showing published blogposts.</strong>

 POST - creates a new blogpostcontent.
 Use this when creating a post for the first time.